jescalan/roots/readme.md

 I would love to have more contributors, and if you've helped out, you are awesome.
 I want to give a huge thanks especially to these people:

 - [Sam Saccone](https://github.com/samccone): trolling, support, and responsible for a good bit of code
-- [Sean Lang](https://github.com/slang800): great suggestions, frequent pull requests, and I wish I was half as smart when I was his age
+- [Sean Lang](https://github.com/slang800): great suggestions, frequent pull requests, essentially a genius
-- [Everyone else](contributors): because I <3 you guys
+- [Everyone else](https://github.com/jenius/roots/contributors): because I <3 you guys

 License (MIT)
 -------------